HEPData/hepdata-submission/README.md

   - {name: cmenergies, values: [7000.0]}
   - {name: phrases, values: [Inclusive, Integrated Cross Section, Cross Section, Proton-Proton Scattering, Z Production, Z pair Production]}
 data_file: data1.yaml
 ```

-Then, there are some *optional* things, such as the *location* of the data within the associated paper, a *license* for your data, or pointing to *additional_resources*, e.g. code or ROOT files you've used to create this data.
+Then, there are some *optional* things, such as the *location* (256 characters or less) of the data within the
+associated paper, a *license* for your data, or pointing to *additional_resources*, e.g. code or ROOT files you've
-Sharing this will enable others to do meaningful things with your data long after you've finished with it...and that's a good thing.
+used to create this data.
+Sharing this will enable others to do meaningful things with your data long after you've
+finished with it...and that's a good thing.
 ``` yaml
 name: "Table 1"
 description: Describe the data.
 The more you say, the easier it'll be to search for it later.